Eqno/Maze-openGL/README.md

 # Maze-openGL
-A maze game writen with openGL (gl, glu, glut).
-It support for editable maps.
+A maze game writen with openGL (gl, glu, glut) which supports for editable maps.